ITWS-Capstone-S23-G6/client/README.md

-# ui
+# client
-User interface for Applicant Tracker in React + Tailwind CSS
+Client interface for Applicant Tracker in React + Tailwind CSS